 Non-vegetarian diet possesses of all types of amino acids, and thus it’s easier for a meat eater to build muscles.
 For a vegetarian, it’s required to get these amino acids from various sources combined.

-Best High Protein Foods for Vegetarian
+Best High Protein Foods

 1. Soya Chunk, one of the best sources of protein for vegetarian